eddyerburgh/blog/_posts/2016-04-29-make-responsive-tic-tac-toe-board.md

 }</code>
 </pre>
 Can you see it?
 It's <code>border-collapse: collapse</code>.
 Normally table borders have a sort of gutter in them, so we need this property to get rid of that.
-Apart from that, we're just setting the relevant border colors to transparent using the <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-child">nth-child pseudo class</a>.
+Apart from that, we're just setting the relevant border colors to transparent using the <a rel="noopener" href="https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-child">nth-child pseudo class</a>.
 This pseudo class only targets the nth child, so we can target the 2nd td in each column by adding 2 to the nth child pseudo class.
 We also use the first-of-type pseudo class which targets the first element in a group of elements.
 And that's it, we got ourselves a responsive tic tac toe board.
 Put all the CSS together and we're good to go :
 <pre><code class="css">table {